Honey Butter Chips: Honey Butter Craze

 Haitai-Calbee enjoyed such tremendous popularity with Honey Butter Chip that the product was unavailable in stores and was being resold online for three times its original price.

 Although limited in production and supply, the product has taken over the Korean market.
 To meet demand, Haitai-Calbee plans to build a factory in South Korea.
-This new facility is set to begin operation in early 2016.
+This new facility has begun operation since early 2016.

-After ‘Honey Butter Chip’ was released in August, Haitai-Calbee officially announced that sales in January and February 2015 had reached 23 billion won (USD 20.3 million), and has forecast of sales of one hundred billion won (USD one hundred million) by year-end.
+After 'Honey Butter Chip' was released in August, Haitai-Calbee officially announced that sales in January and February 2015 had reached 23 billion won (USD 20.3 million), and has forecast of sales of one hundred billion won (USD one hundred million) by year-end.

-Celebrity Influence
+Celebrity influence

 The Honey Butter Craze spread further when Korean celebrities started endorsing the product.
 K-pop stars such as Sooyoung of Girls' Generation, Siwon of Super Junior, and T-ara's Hyomin began posing in selfies with gilded Honey Butter bags propped beside their cheeks and posting the pictures online.
-On August 31, 2021 k-pop boy group MCND released their album “THE EARTH : SECRET MISSION Chapter.1” which features the song H.B.C, standing for Honey Butter Chip.
+On August 31, 2021 k-pop boy group MCND released their album "THE EARTH : SECRET MISSION Chapter.1" which features the song H.B.C, standing for Honey Butter Chip.
 Actress So Yoo-Jin posted a picture of a bag on her Instagram account.
-A popular news broadcaster for KBS even proclaimed that she was “laughing and crying over one bag of chips” and uploaded a picture of herself holding up the famously elusive golden yellow bag.
+A popular news broadcaster for KBS even proclaimed that she was "laughing and crying over one bag of chips" and uploaded a picture of herself holding up the famously elusive golden yellow bag.